Omarkhaled711/alx-low_level_programming/0x1A-hash_tables/README.md

 * 1-djb2.c: a hash function implementing the djb2 algorithm.
 * 2-key_index.c: a function that gives you the index of a key.
 * 3-hash_table_set.c: a function that adds an element to the hash table.
+* 4-hash_table_get.c: a function that gets an element from the hash table